MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/set-up-your-scene.md

 ## Add the Mesh Thumbnail Camera

-Every time you upload your environment, a thumbnail of your scene will be captured based on the TravelPoint component and LookAt property using the *MeshThumbnailCamera*, however you can also add your own *MeshThumbnailCamera* and position it wherever you like.
+Every time you upload your Environment, a thumbnail image of your scene will be captured based on the *TravelPoint * component and *LookAt* property using the *MeshThumbnailCamera*; however, you can also add your own *MeshThumbnailCamera* and position it wherever you like.
 The *Mesh Thumbnail Camera* provides a thumbnail image that will be added to your Environment's listing in the Mesh Portal and its selection button in the Mesh app.
 This comes in handy when you're